AlexandreMercierAubin/AlexandreMercierAubin/README.md

 <br/>

 ---
-Go To my website for more info 🤔

 ### About
-📖 Working on my PhD
+📖 Working on my PhD.

-🎓 Got my MSc at the Université Laval

-🔭 I’m currently working on simulation of squishy stuff 😄
+🔭 I’m currently working on simulation of squishy stuff 😄!

+🎓 See my website for more info.